ATLAS Network

 The ATLAS network is an association of law enforcement special intervention units from the 27 Member States of the European Union and associated countries.
 It was established following the terrorist attacks of 11 September 2001, on the initiative of the European Police Chiefs Task Force (EPCTF).
-Together, these top-tier units maintain a constant state of readiness, poised to respond to any security crisis in Europe at any time.

 History

 ATLAS was initially informally established for information exchange and training activities co-operation between units.
 It was later formalised by a decision of the Council of the European Union in 2008, which also expanded ATLAS's functions to include the provision of assistance upon request to another Member State.

 In 2018, an ATLAS Support Office was established within Europol's European Counter Terrorism Centre (ECTC) in The Hague, Netherlands, thereby strengthening the role of the ATLAS Network within European law enforcement organisations.

 Terms

 ATLAS uses the terms 'special intervention unit' and 'crisis situation' defined as follows: